gim-/mpv-plugin-myshows/README.md

 # Known issues

 * MyShows API in some cases can't find episode information based on even very descriptive file name, which results in episode not being marked.
-Currently I'm working on it.

-# Disclaimer

-This software is provided as-is, without any warranties.